 Last night, tired after a day of trodding up and down the hill, we prepared a light dish of homemade gnocchi with pesto and these cookies.
 The term ciambelline means small ring cookies.
 They are as “seasonal” as a cookie can get as they are made with wine and olive oil.
 One can while the night away with a tray of these and a good bottle of sweet wine to dip them in.

-- 450 gr (3 cups) 00 or pastry flour, better if organic and unbleached
+- 450 gr (3 3/4 cups) whole purpose four, better if organic and unbleached

 - 2 tablespoon anise seeds

 - 130 gr (3/4 cup not packed) light brown sugar

 - 1 teaspoon baking powder

 - 1/2 cup white granulated sugar for coating

 Preheat oven at 160 °C (340 ° F).
 Line a large baking sheet with parchment paper.

 Place all dry ingredients – except the white sugar – in a food processor bowl.
 Using the blade at high speed, add the oil and wine and blend until most of the mixture forms a soft ball of dough, about 2 minutes.